postmanlabs/labs-docs/src/pages/docs/monitoring-your-api/viewing-monitor-results.md

 You can view the **Console Log** below the monitor summary.

 This section logs monitor run details along with the [`console.log`](/docs/sending-requests/troubleshooting-api-requests/) statements that run as part of your pre-request and test scripts.
 Run details specify the various stages of a monitor run such as preparing run, running, rerunning ([if applicable](/docs/monitoring-your-api/setting-up-monitor/#using-retry-on-failure)), and the run result, along with error and test failure information.
-Selecting a request in the Console Log will open it in a tab, allowing you to review and/or edit the request as needed.
+Selecting a request in the Console Log will open it in a tab, allowing you to review and edit the request as needed.

 [![console log](https://assets.postman.com/postman-docs/monitor-view-console-log0.jpg)](https://assets.postman.com/postman-docs/monitor-view-console-log0.jpg)